About Betsy

 Life then happened – I met a cute reporter who was covering the same city council meeting in Juneau, fell in love, got married and had two little girls who finally turned me into something resembling an adult.
 I was a self-employed writer and non-profit administrator for most of the girls’ childhood, then went back to school and earned my master’s in social work, ending my professional life assisting families and active-duty members of the U.S. Coast Guard.

 My retirement, thus far, has been lots of hikes with Ed and our dog, some kayaking when we feel hardy enough to put the kayak on top of the car, and researching historic murder.
-One of our daughters is a nurse director in Juneau; the other is a corporate manager who lives with her husband and two sons in Minnesota, so we travel there frequently.
+One of our daughters is a nurse director in Juneau; the other is a corporate manager who lives with her husband and two sons in Washington state, so we travel there frequently.
 We are blessed (a phrase that was used by “old people” when I was young, but has come to take on real meaning as I get older).

-About the photo: As we shared our stories of Alaska murders, we discovered we had become a part of a huge community of researchers, writers, producers, and fans of true crime.
+About the photo below: As we shared our stories of Alaska murders, we discovered we had become a part of a huge community of researchers, writers, producers, and fans of true crime.
 We decided to attend the 2022 CrimeCon in Las Vegas, which attracted several thousand people, to see what we could learn.
 We picked up useful information and laughed at all the clever T-shirts. (“I’m Just Here For The Alibi” was a favorite.)
 But we realized most of the energy was focused on contemporary and recent cases, with lots of blood, guts and drama.
 Our focus on historic crimes is different, though there are similarities.

 "A lifelong love of murder mysteries, interest in historical newspaper coverage, and the ability to operate a microfilm reader have evolved into the ultimate retirement project for me: writing a book."